-Investing is a crucial part of ensuring your financial future.
+Asset management is a crucial part of ensuring your financial future.
 However, many investors make mistakes that cause them to miss out on the opportunity for investment success.
-This is why having a financial advisor to guide you through investment planning is wise.
-A financial advisor with the right expertise can help ensure that you make the most out of your investment plan.
+This is why having an asset manager to guide you through investment planning is wise.
+An asset manager with the right expertise can help ensure that you make the most out of your investment plan.
 In this blog, we will outline some of the most common mistakes made by investors so you can try to avoid them.

 Not Implementing a Plan

 Investing without a plan is like going on a road trip without a map—you will get somewhere, but you will have no idea where until you get there.
 Having an asset management plan ensures that you’ll get where you need to be, keeping you in line with a long-term plan that suits your investment objectives.
 Any investment plan should include:

 - Goals: What are you trying to accomplish by investing?
 Are you trying to accumulate a certain amount for your child’s college fund or for your retirement?
 Be specific.